-Thirty-seven cultural resource investigations have been conducted on the MLA on Tinian and include overviews and assessments, Phase I surveys, testing, and excavations, and an architectural survey of WWII resources (Welch and Tuggle 2008).
-The systematic recording of archaeological remains on Tinian began in 1980.
-Since that time, archaeological surveys of varying intensities have covered the entire MLA, which represents approximately 62% of the island.
+Forty cultural resources investigations have been conducted on the MLA on Tinian and include overviews and assessments, Phase I surveys, testing, and excavations, and an architectural survey of WWII resources (Welch and Tuggle 2008).
+The systematic recording of archaeological remains on Tinian is a process that dates to the 1980s.
+Since that time, archaeological surveys of varying intensities have covered the entire MLA, representing about 62% of the island.
 Over 16,000 ac (6,475 ha) of the MLA have been surveyed at a high intensity, by systematic ground surveys with detailed site recording.
 Testing and/or intensive excavation have been part of six major studies.
 Extensive research in numerous archives in the U.S., Japan, and Micronesia, including reference to collections of historical maps and photographs, has supplemented the fieldwork.
 In addition, sites within the proposed locations of the training areas were resurveyed in 2008.
-Sites were re-recorded and excavations were conducted at Unai Chulu and Unai Dankulo (Athens 2009).
-A summary of surveys to date can be found in Table 12.1-1.
+Sites were re-recorded and excavations were conducted at Unai Chulu and Unai Dankulo (Tuggle et al. 2008).
+A summary of previous surveys can be found in Table 12.1-1.

-The first survey on Tinian Island was conducted between 1980 and 1984 by Denfeld.
-Subsequently, American Resources Group, Ltd. inventoried several relatively undisturbed parcels including areas landward of Unai Chulu and Babui on the west coast and Unai Dankulo and Masalok on the east coast (Moore et al. 1986).
+The first surveys on Tinian Island occurred in the mid 1980s by American Resources Group, Ltd. They inventoried several relatively undisturbed parcels including areas landward of Unai Chulu and Babui on the west coast and Unai Dankulo and Masalok on the east coast (Moore et al. 1986).
 Additional site reviews and field data were collected in a number of historic preservation compliance studies including: Welch (1994), Welch and Tuggle (1998), Tuggle and Welch (1999), and Tuggle and Schilz (1999).